Northern Michigan islands are beckoning from the blue. Slip away for a breezy, fresh-seas adventure.

 North Manitou lies just west of Leland and is part of the Sleeping Bear Dunes National Lakeshore.
 The island embraces about 23 square miles of classic Northern Michigan terrain: 400-foot-high dunes on the northwest corner, flat beaches on the southeast corner, and in between, forests of can’t-get-your-arms-around-them hemlock, beech, maple and oak.
 One extra-special treat is the shimmery Lake Manitou—an easy wade loaded with huge and hungry smallmouth bass.
 More than 20 miles of gentle trail, plus 20 miles of beach.

-Rustic camping only, $10 per night or $20 for groups, plus the fee for a National Park Pass (more fee information); water purification needed if you camp outside the campground.
+Rustic camping only.
+Check the National Park website for fee information; water purification needed if you camp outside the campground.
 Bring a garden trowel to bury your scat.
-Get there via Manitou Island Transit’s ferry.
-Round-trip: $40/adult and $20/children ages 12 years and younger—reservations strongly recommended.)
+Get there via Manitou Island Transit’s ferry; reservations are strongly recommended.